-In addition, the North Square Spectrum Alpha Fund, the North Square Dynamic Small Cap Fund, the North Square Advisory Research Small Cap Growth Fund, the North Square Preferred and Income Securities Fund, North Square Tactical Growth Fund, North Square Tactical Defensive Fund, and North Square Trilogy Alternative Return Fund may invest in shares of securities of registered open-end investment companies or registered UITs subject to the limits of Section 12(d)(1) of the 1940 Act, including the rules, regulations and exemptive orders obtained thereunder.
+In addition, the North Square Spectrum Alpha Fund, the North Square Dynamic Small Cap Fund, the North Square Preferred and Income Securities Fund, North Square Tactical Growth Fund, and North Square Tactical Defensive Fund may invest in shares of securities of registered open-end investment companies or registered UITs subject to the limits of Section 12(d)(1) of the 1940 Act, including the rules, regulations and exemptive orders obtained thereunder.

 Except with respect to borrowing, if a percentage or rating restriction on investment or use of assets set forth herein or in the Prospectus is adhered to at the time a transaction is effected, later changes in percentage resulting from any cause other than actions by the Funds will not be considered a violation.
-The North Square Spectrum Alpha Fund, North Square Multi Strategy Fund, North Square Tactical Growth Fund, North Square Tactical Defensive Fund, and North Square Trilogy Alternative Return Fund will consider the investments of the underlying funds, when and to the extent such information is available, when applying its concentration policy.
+The North Square Spectrum Alpha Fund, North Square Multi Strategy Fund, North Square Tactical Growth Fund, and North Square Tactical Defensive Fund will consider the investments of the underlying funds, when and to the extent such information is available, when applying its concentration policy.